-Whether you are not happy with your current teaching career or if you are not feeling fulfilled in your current career outside of education, it may be time for a change.
+Whether you are not happy with your current teaching career or not feeling fulfilled in your present career outside of education, it may be time for a change.

 Maybe you are a bit burnt out and need to have a career change.
 Does this sound like you?
 Start asking yourself what you want to do for the rest of your life.
 Recognizing job dissatisfaction is a key component to taking steps to move your career and life forward.

 If it seems that a career change is one of the best solutions, but you are not quite sure how to start, here are some tips to help to navigate a successful career change, either out of or into education.If it a career change is on your mind, but you are not quite sure how to start, here are some tips.
 Click To Tweet

 - When planning a career change, it is important that you first evaluate your job satisfaction in your current employment.
 This process will ensure it is time to look for a new career and not just undergoing a particular phase or rut in your life when rest or a vacation suffices to get you back on track.

 - Evaluate your job interests and your skills through self-help exercises so you will know what to look for in your perfect job.
 Take time to review your previous employment records, including the positive contributions you made to your current career, to identify the right skills you will need to develop efficiently.

 - Analyze career alternatives by talking about your working skills and core values with other people like your friends, family, or coach.
 Visiting physical or online libraries for professional information can also help you obtain valuable career advice.
 Think about performing an initial comparative assessment of various fields to identify a shortlist of career targets to research.